Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - ChatGPT's MCP Apps resource fetch currently omits the MCP v2 `Mcp-Name` header required by the v2 SDK when it sends `resources/read`.
 The `/mcp` adapter derives that header only from the same request's `params.uri`, allowing the SDK to validate and serve the declared `ui://` resource.
+- The documented ChatGPT resource convention uses a `.html` path.
+The App now advertises the cache-busting `ui://image/audio-experience-v5.html` URI.
+The MCP adapter logs each resource-read URI and protocol headers so any remaining host incompatibility is observable from orchestrator logs without exposing tool inputs or outputs.

 ## Shared IMAGE pipeline